blender/blender/doc/python_api/rst/info_gotcha.rst

 while in this state Blender won't redraw or respond to user input.
-Normally this is not such a problem because scripts distributed with Blender tend not to run for an extended period of time, nevertheless scripts *can* take ages to execute and its nice to see whats going on in the view port.
+Normally this is not such a problem because scripts distributed with Blender tend not to run for an extended period of time, nevertheless scripts *can* take ages to execute and its nice to see what's going on in the view port.

 Tools that lock Blender in a loop and redraw are highly discouraged since they conflict with Blenders ability to run multiple operators